NVE/ebm/docs/source/energy_need.rst

 Assumptions
 ===========

- - It is only heating need that is reduced during an upgrade of the buildings.
+ - Energy need for heating (heating_rv) is reduced during an upgrade of the buildings.
- - Upgrading to multiple standards have demishing returns.
+ - Upgrading to multiple standards have diminishing returns.
  - Flere❓

 Limitations
 ===========

 .. |date| date::